DERBersk/batteryapi/documentation/kpi/optimalOrder.md

 This process ensures efficient material ordering by considering various strategic factors, thereby minimizing costs, risks, or environmental impact while maintaining sufficient inventory levels.

+The combination of weekly material demand calculation and optimal order calculation is based on the Network Heuristic from [... et al. (20)](www.google.com)

 ### Necessary Data

 The following data is required for the `OptimalOrderCalculation` function to work effectively: